aarongros/UI-Hitch/cumtd_data_collection/README.md

 where the date columns (2018-11-08, ...) indicate the date the data was taken (since this table articulates every single bus arrival/departure for a total of 255k rows).
+Each date column will be populated with the number of seconds off of the "scheduled" time provided to Google through its static database (negative times equate to early arrivals).
 The `arrival_id` is a unique identifier for each row, since `trip_id` and some other means of identification weren't completely unique.